mariomac/pipes/docs/tutorial/a-lowlevel/03-start-end/README.md

-# Low-level API 03: starting and end of the process
+# Low-level API 03: start and end of a graph execution

 The previous chapters of this tutorial show graphs with a single `Start` node and a single `Terminal` node.